ericsaupe/mekacast/site/content/podcast.md

 intro:
   heading: MEKAcast
   text:
-    Before she joined the MEKA unit to defend South Korea from the rising Omnic menace, Hana Song--better known by her moniker, D.Va--was a professional gamer whose elite skills and ridiculous APM had more than prepared her to pilot her mechanized armored drone.<br />That's why there's no better embodiment of the spirit of our podcast on the Overwatch roster.<br />Join us every week as we chat about all things related to competitive Overwatch.
-From the all the startling upsets of the Overwatch League, to the evolution of the metagame, to the impact of the latest game updates on professional and casual competitors alike.<br />It's a new exciting era for esports, heroes!
-Are you with us?<br />MEKA activated!
+    Join us every week as we chat about all things related to competitive Overwatch.
+From the all the startling upsets of the Overwatch League, to the evolution of the metagame, to the impact of the latest game updates on professional and casual competitors alike.
+It's a new exciting era for esports, heroes!
+Are you with us?
+MEKA activated!
   image:
     alt: MEKAcast Logo
     image: /img/podcast/logo.jpg
 links:
   heading: Where to get it
   description:
-    Look at all these places
+    Select your platform.
+If we're not where you want us to be, let us know!
   plans:
-    - description: iTunes is really cool and people should use it.
+    - description:
       title: iTunes
       buttonText: iTunes
       buttonLink: https://itunes.com

-    - description: SoundCloud is cool too
+    - description:
       title: SoundCloud
       buttonText: SoundCloud
       buttonLink: https://soundcloud.com/mekacast

-    - description: Google Play has it too
+    - description:
       title: Google Play
       buttonText: Google Play
       buttonLink: https://play.google.com